 - Offering online communication tools that allow commenting, real-time alerts and approvals.

 Daminion is like Eagle and Adobe Bridge, it helps you centralize and organize your digital assets all in one place.
 It can sort your files by several different criteria: image color, automatically detected tags, image size, license type, and a range of other technical and descriptive tags.

-The difference Daminion differentiates from others is their Geotagging feature, it can visually locate and display your images on the map.
+The difference Daminion differentiates from others is its Geotagging feature, it can visually locate and display your images on the map.
 Especially useful for interior designers or photographer professionals who need to check out their image location now and then.

-Pricing: Free trial available, $249/month for up to 5 users.
+Pricing: Free trial available, US$249/mo for up to 5 users.